lowRISC/opentitan/doc/project/checklist.md

 ### DESIGN_DELTAS_CAPTURED_V3

 It is possible for the design to undergo changes even at this stage (when it is expected to be mature).
-Please ensure that those new deltas have been captured adequately in the DV Document and the Testplan documents.
+Please ensure that those new deltas have been captured adequately in the DV document and the Testplan documents.

 ### ALL_TODOS_RESOLVED